deluan/techbeats/source/_posts/2010-11-01-apache-shiro-tags-for-facelets-securing-your-jsf-pages.markdown

 Shiro already works great in a JSF/Facelets project.
 You can use its [filters](http://shiro.apache.org/web.html) to grant and deny access to some parts of your application and to force authentication (redirect to login).

-The only functionality missing is the power of its JSP taglib, that are used to conditionally render some parts of your HTML, based on user's authorization, roles and permissions (you can learn how to use them with this [simple example project](http://svn.apache.org/repos/asf/shiro/trunk/samples/web/)).
+The only functionality missing is the power of its JSP taglib, that is used to conditionally render some parts of your HTML, based on user's authorization, roles and permissions (you can learn how to use them with this [simple example project](http://svn.apache.org/repos/asf/shiro/trunk/samples/web/)).
 The problem is that this conditional rendering [is not totally compatible with JSF's phases](http://www.devx.com/Java/Article/21020/1954).
-Better than trying to fit a cube in a spherical hole, I decided to rewrite Shiro's JSP tags into a [Facelets](http://en.wikipedia.org/wiki/Facelets) taglib, totally compatible with JSF.
+Better than trying to fit a cube into a spherical hole, I decided to rewrite Shiro's JSP tags into a [Facelets](http://en.wikipedia.org/wiki/Facelets) taglib, totally compatible with JSF.

 All original tags are available as their Facelets equivalents, and I have introduced two new ones:

 `<shiro:hasAnyPermission>` - Displays body content only if the current user has one of the specified permissions from a comma-separated list of permission strings.

 `<shiro:remembered>` - Displays body content only if the current user has a known identity that has been obtained from 'RememberMe' services.
-Note that this is semantically different from the 'authenticated' tag, which is more restrictive.
+Note that this is semantically different from the `<shiro:authenticated>` tag, which is more restrictive.

 I've already submitted a [patch](https://issues.apache.org/jira/browse/SHIRO-206) to Shiro's development team, but they're very busy at the moment packaging the new 1.1 version for release.
 So I decided to